1. What are cookies?

 7. How must the site owner provide the simplified information and request consent to the use of profiling cookies?

 The banner must be large enough to partially cover the content of the web page the user is visiting.
 It must be able to be eliminated only through an active user intervention, i.e. through the selection of an element contained in the page below.

 9. What information must the banner contain?

 10. How can the acquisition of consent made through the use of the banner be documented?

-To keep track of the consent acquired, the owner of the site can use a specific technical cookie, a system that is not particularly invasive and does not require further consent.
-In the presence of this "documentation", it is not necessary for the brief information to be re-proposed on the user's second visit to the site, without prejudice to the possibility for the latter to deny consent and / or modify, at any time and in a manner easy, your options, for example by accessing the extended information, which must therefore be linkable from every page of the site.
+To keep track of the consent acquired, the owner of the site can use a special technical cookie, a system that is not particularly invasive and does not in turn require further consent.
+In the presence of this "documentation", it is not necessary that the brief information be re-proposed on the user's second visit to the site, without prejudice to the possibility for the latter to deny consent and / or modify, at any time and easy, your options, for example by accessing the extended information, which must therefore be linkable from every page of the site.

 No. The owners of the sites always have the possibility of resorting to methods other than that identified by the Guarantor in the provision indicated above, provided that the methods chosen meet all the validity requirements of the consent required by law.